agustinmista/latex-lhs2tex-docker/README.md

 And run `make env` to launch the build environment.

-## GitHub Action CI
+### GitHub Action CI

 You can use this image to build LaTeX documents inside a GitHub action.
-The example below shows a simple workflow that assumes the existence of a `Makefile` and publishes all the generated PDFs as an artifact.
+The example below shows a simple workflow that assumes the existence of a `Makefile` and publishes all the generated PDFs as an artifact:

 ```yaml
 name: Build and publish LaTeX documents